Understanding Depth of Market

 Red flags that an order may be a spoof:

-Spoofing is prohibited on regulated exchanges, but enforcement in crypto markets is limited.
+Spoofing is prohibited on regulated exchanges under the CFTC Dodd-Frank rules (2010), but enforcement in crypto markets is limited.
 Treat all large resting orders as potentially unreliable until they are actually traded against.
 Confirmed absorption (visible on the tape) is the only proof that a wall is real.